vitor-correia10/m6-3-dbs--firebase/__exercises/exercise-3.md

   }

   return () => {
     // this is where we need to turn off the connection.
-It's always good to clean up after oursleves. const appUsersRef = firebase.database().ref(`appUsers`);
+It's always good to clean up after ourselves. const appUsersRef = firebase.database().ref(`appUsers`);
     appUsersRef.off();
   }, [setAllUsers]);